Off-the-grid prediction and testing for linear combination of translated features: Goodness-of-fit for the LCTF model

 Then, there exist finite positive constants $\mathcal{C}_0$, $\mathcal{C}_1$, $\mathcal{C}_2$, depending on $r$ and on the function $\Funk$, such that for the tuning parameter $\kappa$:

 the test $\Psi_{\Tau_2}$ using $\Tau_2$ in \eqref{def:test_statistic} satisfies:

 for any threshold $\threshold$ and any separation $\rho$ satisfying:

-\end{theorem} \begin{remark}[On the bound $K$] The bound $K$ on $s$ is assumed to be known.
+\end{theorem} The proof can be found in Section~\ref{sec:proof_thm_3_3}. \begin{remark}[On the bound $K$] The bound $K$ on $s$ is assumed to be known.
 It is needed to formulate the optimization problem \eqref{eq:generalized_lasso} whose solutions are the estimators of $\beta^\star$ and $\vartheta^\star$.
 However, we stress that the constants $\mathcal{C}_0$, $\mathcal{C}_1$, $\mathcal{C}_2$ and the bound on the maximal testing risk do not depend on $K$.
-Thus, $K$ can be taken arbitrarily large. \end{remark} \begin{proof}[Proof of Theorem \ref{th:higly_sparse}]
+Thus, $K$ can be taken arbitrarily large. \end{remark}